uviclibraries/podcasting/editing-audio-transitions-voiceovers.md

 Having separate tracks will be especially important if you continue on with Audacity's various effects and other features.

-Finally, even if you end up with multiple tracks, we will use Audacity's export feature (as you did in the previous [Editing and exporting](https://uviclibraries.github.io/podcasting/editing-audio.html) section) to export your finished podcast as a single, mono, MP3 file.
+Even if you end up with multiple tracks, we will use Audacity's export feature (as you did in the previous [Editing and exporting](https://uviclibraries.github.io/podcasting/editing-audio.html) section) to export your finished podcast as a single, mono, MP3 file.

-## Add intro music to your podcast

-**The following instructions assume that you have Audacity open, and that you have your interview, or main audio track, visible in Audacity's track window.**

 ><mark>**IMPORTANT TIP**</mark>: before you begin any podcast project (or any sound-editing project) **create a backup copy of your core, or main track**.
 That way, if you ever need to, you can (1)[remove the unwanted track](https://manual.audacityteam.org/man/tracks_menu.html#remove_tracks), (2)copy your backup original file, (3)import the fresh copy of the orginal file, and start over.

 Before you begin, know that **you will likely have to adjust the alignment and volume of your music tracks**, so that the tracks line up the way you want, and that the relative volume between the music and your interview audio is well balanced.
-We will discuss both scenarios in the next part of the workshop.
+We will discuss both scenarios, and more, in the next part of the workshop.

 Note that **what we do in the steps to add intro music**—such as change the volume, add fades, and align the tracks—**will also apply to the transition and outro music**.

+**The following instructions assume that you have Audacity open, and that you have your interview, or main audio track, visible in Audacity's track window.**

 ><mark>**IMPORTANT TIP**</mark>: no matter what changes you make in the following steps, remember to use **Edit -> Undo** (in the main menu), or CTRL (Windows)/ Command (Mac) + Z on your keyboard if you are not happy with the results.

+## Add intro music to your podcast

 Here are the **steps to adding intro music to your podcast**: